Protecting Yourself & Your Family During Civil Unrest

 Don't become a victim

-- If you find yourself near a mob-like situation, try and evade as fast as possible.
+- If you find yourself in or near a mob-like situation, try to evade the area as fast as possible.

-- If they are trying to attack you, don’t be polite.
+- If they are trying to attack you, don’t hesitate to use decisive force if necessary to defend yourself.

 - If they’re trying to rob you, throw whatever it is they want in the opposite direction and run – making as much noise as possible.